greedoftheendless/Hyprland-files/README.md

 * **Lock Screen:** Uses `Hyprlock` with a music player widget (currently under development, shutdown, lock, sleep options, and custom theming.
 * **Auto-Start:** Configured in `$HOME/.config/hypr/hyprland.conf` under the `exec` lines and in the confifuration file of ~/.config/niri.
 * **Scratchpads(For Hyprland):** Configured for quick access to terminals, music, and notes.
+* **NVIDIA Drivers:** Installed with the latest NVIDIA drivers and AMD drivers.
+Please change the configuration accordingly.
+If yours is RTX series, then works.
 * **Waybar:** Highly modular, supporting various modules for battery, Wi-Fi, media players, and more.
+* **Rofi/Vicinae:** Rofi is having basic features such as application search, SSH connections, and terminal tool+file selection.
+All of this is also possible with Vicinae and more.
+Check Vicinaes documentation for that here, https://docs.vicinae.com .

 ---